EvatsugDnalloR/NotebookApplication/README.md

 - [x] Completed basic UI, including toolbar, menubar etc.
 - [x] Advanced text grouping features (e.g. bullet points, checkboxes, and this paragraph should now be grouped by this checkbox, just as in OneNote)
-- [x] Save and load notebook state to/from a local file
+- [x] Manuel save/load and Auto-save/load (while quitting app) to/from a local file
-- [ ] Auto-save feature (save notebook state automatically on changes)
 - [ ] UndoRedo feature for NoteGroup-NotePage management and text grouping features
 - [ ] Better UI design (e.g. applying Material UI in JavaFX)